IndustryEssentials/ymir/README.md

 ```

-Execute the start command directly after the modification: `bash ymir.sh start`.
+Execute the start command after the modification: `bash ymir.sh start`.

-4. After the service is started successfully, YMIR will be available at [http://localhost:12001/](http://localhost:12001/).
+4. After the service successfully started, YMIR will be available at [http://localhost:12001/](http://localhost:12001/).
 If you need to **stop the service**, run the command: `bash ymir.sh stop`

 ## 2.3.
-Installation of label studio (optional)
+Installation of **Label Studio** (optional)

-Label Studio is an external labeling system that works with YMIR.
-Install it if you plan to label data in the development process.
+**Label Sudio** is also an external labeling system supported by YMIR and can be installed as an alternative labeling tool.

 1. In the YMIR directory, modification Env file, configure label studio port：